 KCD provides complete design and project management at no cost.
 Landowner is responsible for 10% of labor and materials.
 KCD and Washington State Conservation Commission cover the other 90%.

-Labor includes: Invasive plant removal, replanting of native plants, and maintenance.
+Labor includes: Invasive plant removal, replanting of native plants and free 3 years of maintenance.

 Materials include: Plants, mulch, etc.